-Now that you have some yummy hot chocolate, we want to share a St. Patrick’s Day activity with you!
+Now that you have some yummy hot chocolate, we want to share some St. Patrick’s Day activities with you!
 After all, isn’t that how we build a relationship with those little people?
 Spending time together?
 Of course it is!

 Magic Rainbow Rocks